dgelessus/pythonista-scripts/README.md

 ## reload_all
 Reloads all user modules (i. e. those located in ~/Documents and subfolders) that are currently loaded.
 Due to Pythonista not being able to properly reset the Python environment, this includes all modules that have been imported since the last time the app was restarted, either manually or after being closed for being inactive for too long.

+## rename
+A simple script for arbitrary file renaming and moving without Pythonista's default limitations.

 ## Terra
 An extremely useful utility required by OHaiTerra.